copyrite/LwotcMinimalText/XComGame.md

 * Units will remain detected until the end of the player's turn.
 If they are outside Tracking's range at that point, they will count as no longer detected.

 ## Tradecraft
-This soldier has significantly reduced infiltration times while on missions.
+You have significantly reduced infiltration times while on missions.
 * TODO: How does this work?

 ## Traverse Fire